russell-n/thetuna/tuna/components/iperfquality.rst

     # if store output is set to true, save the raw iperf files
     #store_output = True

+    # if use_sums is True, don't re-add the threads, use the summed lines
+    # use_sums = True

     # the iperf output has to be reduced to a single number
     # the default is to take the median of all outputs
-    # for something else change it (only max, min, or sum for now)
+    # for something else change it (only max, min, mean, median, or sum for now
+    #)
+    # this affects both the value returned with each iperf session
+    # and how the sessions are aggregated if you use more than 1 repetition
     #aggregator = sum

+    # if you suspect there's variation, it might make sense to run it multiple
+    #times
+    # This sets how many times to re-run iperf before trying another solution
+    # I'm not sure if this is more effective than running longer instead
+    # repetitions = 1

-    # direction can be anything that starts with 'u' (for upstream only)
+    # direction can be anything that starts with 'u' (for upstream only),
     # 'd' (downstream only), or 'b' (both)
     # I have no idea how to interpret the best location if you measure both, th
     #ough
-    # where upstream means DUT -> Server
+    # 'upstream' means DUT -> Server
-    # and downstream means SERVER -> DUT
+    # 'downstream' means SERVER -> DUT
     direction = downstream

     # iperf settings